learn-co-curriculum/ruby-methods-readme/README.md

 puts phrase
 ```

 That works pretty well.
-You made use of a variable to encapsulate the data you wanted to print and then the next 10 lines literally print the phrase.
+You made use of a variable to encapsulate the data you wanted to print and then the next ten lines literally print the phrase.

 Now imagine later in your program you again want to say "Hello World!" ten times.
-The entire program would look something like:
+The entire program would look something like this:

 ```ruby
 phrase = "Hello World!"